copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Dwarves get a +1 alignment bonus when they chop down a tree.
 - Jumping boots automatically identify themselves when worn.
 - Iron-hating monsters will avoid stepping on spaces with iron chains.
+- Several Minetowns have been changed, some of them significantly.
+  - Town Square (minetn-2): Minor tweaks to widen most of the 1-wide vertical paths.
+  - Alley Town (minetn-3):
+    - Random gnomes in locked houses replaced with random "a" monsters in unlocked houses, plus one free-roaming random "a".
+These will not generate groups.
+    - Two random [stacks of] slime molds.
+    - Food shop chance is now 50% instead of 90%.
+    - Wand shop chance is now 80% instead of 30%.
+  - College Town (minetn-4):
+    - Has a wider alley opposite the temple.
+    - Tool shop chance is now 30% instead of 90%.
+    - The room across from the food shop is a little bigger, and is often a 3x2 scroll shop (always if there is no tool shop, and 10% if there is one.)
+  - Bustling Town (minetn-6):
+    - As an experiment, the shops can appear in any room of the correct size for that shop.
+There are still a guaranteed 3x3 general store, 3x3 tool store, 3x3 lighting store, and 2x3 food store, but the 3x3 shops can appear in any unoccupied 3x3 space, and the 2x3 shops can appear in any unoccupied 2x3 space.
+    - The surrounding area is mineralized, and may contain gold and gems - probably not *many*, given the small area of solid stone available, but it can now.
+  - Bazaar Town (minetn-7):
+    - A much wider variety of shops can generate - armor, weapon, ring, scroll, and wand shops in addition to the general store, tool shops, and food shops that were previously possible.
+However, there is a moderating algorithm now that ensures there won't be games that get all of these, nor none of them.
+    - Shops can appear in more rooms; any of the "ordinary" rooms that allows for a shop with 4 items is eligible.
+    - Only one of the two possible food shops is guaranteed to have vegetarian-friendly items.
+    - The nymph is moved to a different room, and there is also a nymph in the room containing the 3 monkeys.
+    - Two additional doors for greater mobility: in the side of the room containing the 3 monkeys, and a secret one on the room containing the sink.
+  - Frontier Town (minetn-8): Aiming to make it feel more like a frontier boomtown.
+Fortunately for the player, prices aren't jacked up how one would expect them to be in such a town.
+    - Now works like Bustling Town, with a map overlaid on a cavern fill instead of rooms and corridors.
+    - Chance of a tool shop is now 100% instead of 90%.
+    - Chance of a food shop is now 50% instead of 90%.
+    - There is now an overall 24% chance of a 3x2 potion shop.
+(Guaranteed if the other two non-guaranteed shops don't generate; 20% if at least one of them does.)
+    - Two fewer watchmen.
+There are only 2 plus the captain.
+    - Either a cursed touchstone or an oil lamp is in one of the non-shop non-temple buildings.
+    - Three normal gnomes are replaced with normal dwarfs.
+    - The gnome lord in a building has a 50% chance of being replaced by a roaming dwarf lord.
+    - One fewer gnomish wizard in the temple.
+    - The surrounding area is mineralized, and may contain gold and gems.

 ### Interface changes